Step 3. Event parsing

 Capture group names are displayed in the KUMA field column of the Mapping table.
 You can select the corresponding KUMA field in the column opposite each capturing group.
 If you followed the CEF format when naming the capturing groups, you can use automatic CEF mapping by selecting the Use CEF syntax for normalization check box.

-Event handling rules were added.
+Event handling rules are added.

 - syslog